-Rhode Island divorce lawyer, David Slepkow authored this informative RI divorce law article explaining what is and is not marital property in a divorce in Providence Family Court.
+Rhode Island divorce lawyer, David Slepkow authored this informative RI divorce law article explaining what is marital property in a divorce in Providence Family Court.
+RI family court attorney, Slepkow also explains what is not marital property in Rhode Island.

 Marital and non marital property in RI